 SMALLMOUTH BASS.
-Smallies remain hard to find in many areas, but fish are being caught at Candlewood Lake (look over humps early, alewives or swimbaits will work), Lake Lillinonah, Colebrook River Lake and Lake Zoar.
-Summer is definitely here with a vengeance, and river smallie action is excellent in the Housatonic River.
-Other rivers for smallmouth action include the Naugatuck River, Shetucket River, Pachaug River and Quinebaug River.
-Tournament angler reports a from Bantam Lake (fair, 4.39 lb lunker), Candlewood Lake (fair to good for a night tournament, 5.35 lb lunker), Colebrook River Lake (fair to good fishing for a kayak/small boat event) and the Connecticut River (a few for a tournament out of Salmon River).
+Smallies continue to be elusive in many areas, but fish are being caught at Candlewood Lake (look over humps early, alewives or swimbaits will work, nights have been good), Lake Lillinonah and Colebrook River Lake (very good action for an angler here).
+River smallie action is excellent in the Housatonic River (and the white fly hatch is here on the Housie).
+Other rivers for smallmouth action include the Naugatuck River, Shetucket River, Pachaug River, Quinebaug River and upper CT River.

+Tournament angler reports are from Gardner Lake (a few in the bags), Pachaug Pond (a couple caught), Candlewood Lake (fair to good for a night club, with a 5.31 lb lunker; and fair for a day club, with a 5.46 lb lunker and one anger with 5 smallies worth 18.2 lbs), and Lake Lillinonah (on the tough side for most for one club; fair to good for a second club).